Tomuos/react-movie-reviews/README.md

 Made in React, this project demonstrates a full-stack app using The Movie Database (TMDB) API for searching films and adding reviews for selected movies.

-## website overview
+## Website Overview

 ![Movie-review-db](/images/Movie-review-db.png)

 Currently, this is the landing page for the website.
 It lists the films by the most recent releases in the cinema.
 Users can search for a film and see the results.

-Colour pallette: may need changing as the colours are quite dark and may not be accessible for all users.
+Color palette: The current colors are quite dark and may not be accessible for all users.
+This might need to be changed for better accessibility.

 ### Color Palette Summary